RIIKO SAKKINEN is artist and dissident.

 Birthday: July 2

 Animal zodiac: Dragon

 Star sign: Cancer

 Shoe size: 42

 Hair color: Blond

-Skin color: Very light
+Skin color: Very light pink

 Blood type: Red

-Profession: Artist and revolutionary
+Profession: Artist and dissident

 Affiliation: Scatologic Front of Revolutionary Intelligentsia